genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ![](/img/test-console-eh-confirm-trade-alpha.png)

 3. Click on the arrow beside the relevant resource.
-You should now see the new instrument in the list displayed on the right.
+You should now see the new trade in the list displayed on the right.

 ![](/img/test-console-eh-confirm-trade-alpha-2.png)